AlbrechtL/welle.io/README.md

     welle-cli -c channel -PC 1 -w port

 Example: `welle-cli -c 12A -C 1 -w 7979` enables the webserver on channel 12A, please then go to http://localhost:7979/ where you can observe all necessary details for every service ID in the ensemble, see the slideshows, stream the audio (by clicking on the Play-Button), check spectrum, constellation, TII information and CIR peak diagramme.

+Streaming output options
+---

+By default, `welle-cli` will output in mp3 if in webserver mode.
+With the `-O` option, you can choose between mp3 and flac (lossless) if FLAC support is enabled at build time.

 Backend options
 ---